jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question is, did Techvolution click?

-I know one thing.
-Bullshit jobs don't lead to a prosperous life, and thanks to Internet Age protagonists, you can't go back to snail mail, telephones, or Blockbuster.
-You're a modern-day cyborg committed to using the tools of the Internet Age.
-These super powerful tools are everywhere.
-Levers of power waiting for you to grab.

-It's up to you to take hold.
 Darth Blockbuster will never, ever, ever, "see the light" and play the game for you.
 That's why I'm not writing to "The Executive."
 I'm writing to you, Stargazer.
 You're the player god!

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

 The fate of civilization is entirely on your shoulders.
 Your job is to do what's best for yourself, and help society prosper.
 Looking up for guidance, you see two options.
 Open-source Jedi, who've never stopped struggling, innovating, and filling the world we majic.
 And the self-importance, shortsightedness of Darth Blockbuster.
 The fallen hero of the Industrial Age who uses the trickery of dark majic and a corrupted rulebook to keep himself in power.

 Our game's fate then is rather simple.
-Who is your hero, Stargazer?
+Who's your hero, Stargazer?

 ## The End

 I wanted to write beautiful Platonic dialogues for you here.
 I'd love to have Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic versus dark majic.

 I'd also love to write "Black Mirror" stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society.
-History is waiting for nerds to bring people out of the Matrix and into the era of mass-collaboration.
-Roofers will learn to use drones, cleaners IR cameras, craftsman 3D printers.
+History is waiting for nerds to bring people out of the matrix and into the era of mass-collaboration.
+Roofers will learn to use drones, cleaners to use IR cameras, craftsman to use 3D printers.
 Because of yesterday's geeks, the middle-class will like their jobs, raise their families and give their kids a brighter future on a newly empowered Main Street.

 A place where bullshit jobs don't exist.